-R89-14 proceeding, the one-year active term of the 1st First Notice expired.
+The landfill regulations considered in R88-7 were adopted August 17, 1990 and became effective September 18, 1990.
+However, while the Board awaited the EcIS and the outcome of the R89-14 proceeding, the one-year active term of the 1st First Notice expired.
 In addition, the deadline set at Section 14.4 of the Act for completion of the instant rulemaking passed.
-The Board addressed both these concerns by Order of February 28, 1991, where it specified its intent to await completion of the EcIS and further resolution in R89-14, but otherwise to expedite this proceeding.
+The Board addressed both these concerns by Order of February 28, 1991, where it reiterated its intent to await completion of the EcIS and further resolution in R89-14, but otherwise to expedite this proceeding.

-The ECIS was duly completed under the direction of the Illinois Department of Energy and Natural Resources ("DENR"); the statutory ECIS hearing was held in Springfield on April 3, 1991.
-On May 30, 1991 a hearing was held in the R89-14 proceeding.
+The EcIS was duly completed under the direction of the Illinois Department of Energy and Natural Resources ("DENR"); the statutory EcIS hearing was held in Springfield on April 3, 1991.
+Also, the final hearing in R89-14 was conducted on May 30, 1991.